cattapre/2020-september-isoseq/base/welcome.md

 ### Workshop Goals

-* End to End understanding of the basics of single cell RNAseq experiments
+* End to End understanding of the basics of Iso-Seq experiments
   * Lectures/Discussions
-  * Technologies use
+  * Technology
   * Experimental design
   * Cost estimation
   * Workflow